Mozenn/portfolio-app/posts/spring-boot-hibernate-search-conditional-indexing.md

 bannerPath: /images/post/spring-boot-hibernate-search-conditional-indexing/thumbnail.png
 priority: 2
 tags: ['Java', 'Spring']
-author: Gauthier
+author: Mozenn
 date: 15 Octobre 2022
 description: As we have seen in a previous blog post, Hibernate Search can be easily set up in a Spring Boot application to implement Full-Text Search through an HTTP endpoint.
 But we have only gone across the most basic features of what Hibernate Search provides.
 In this blog post, we are going to implement Conditional Indexing to skip Plant belonging to a specific family.
 ---

-As we have seen in a [previous blog post](<[https://gauthier-cassany.com/posts/spring-boot-hibernate-search](https://gauthier-cassany.com/posts/spring-boot-hibernate-search)>), Hibernate Search can be easily set up in a Spring Boot application to implement Full-Text Search through an HTTP endpoint.
+As we have seen in a [previous blog post](<[https://mozenn.com/posts/spring-boot-hibernate-search](https://mozenn.com/posts/spring-boot-hibernate-search)>), Hibernate Search can be easily set up in a Spring Boot application to implement Full-Text Search through an HTTP endpoint.

 But we have only gone across the most basic features of what Hibernate Search provides.